 Biden has also ordered federal agencies to improve the production of more personal protective equipment (PPE) and is ready to use the Defense Production Act (DPA) if needed to acquire additional stockpiles, improve distribution systems, and expand the industrial base.
 According to Biden, more PPE is needed to safeguard essential workers and school personnel.
-He ordered the Federal Emergency Management Agency (FEMA) to pay for additional use of states’ National Guard to support the emergency assistance.
+He ordered the Federal Emergency Management Agency (FEMA) to pay for additional use of the states’ National Guard to support the emergency assistance.

 The DPA allows the president to use executive orders to direct private companies to prioritize orders from the federal government.
 He can also authorize companies to coordinate with each other without triggering antitrust laws.

 Since taking office, Biden has had a data-driven response to the pandemic.
 He has required all federal agencies, including the Department of Education and the Department of Health and Human Services (HHS), to make all information that is helpful in fighting the virus available and accessible to the public.
 He asked the CDC to publish a real-time pandemic dashboard that provides local information about the outbreak, which would help high-risk individuals better understand what level of precaution to take.

 Invest in Resources Needed to Fight the Virus